pcanz/pPEG/docs/PrattParsing.md

 This is more complicated than building the left tree because adding the next operator-operand pair needs to step down the right side.
 In this example it will always associate to the right with each sub-tree on the way down, because the right binding power of the sub-tree operator is less than the left binding power of the new operator.

-In general the new opearator needs to check if it should associate to the left or right of each sub-tree.
+In general the new operator needs to check if it should associate to the left or right of each sub-tree.
 A terminal operand will always have a lower right binding power than the left binding power of any new operator.

 To add a new operator-operand pair into a tree we must compare the right binding power of the operator at the root of the tree with the left binding power of the new operator.
 That determines if the tree should be built to the left or to the right.